 How Does Web Hosting Work?

-Your web hosting provides four basic things:
+A web hosting plan will provide at least four basic things:

-1. File storage:
+1. File storage

 On the internet, pranksters and criminals are always trying to break into servers, files, and sites to cause mayhem or steal data.
 Your web host’s security measures protect your site from break-ins, just like your home security system keeps people from breaking into your house.

-- Round-the-clock live support so you can work on your site anytime and get help if you need it.
+- Round-the-clock live support so you can work on your site anytime and get help if you need it

-- Video and written tutorials to answer your detailed questions.
+- Video and written tutorials to answer your detailed questions

-- Domain and WHOIS privacy registration services.
+- Domain and WHOIS privacy registration services

-- Shopping cart tools to help you start selling online.
+- Shopping cart tools to help you start selling online

-- Unlimited email hosting so you can create professional email addresses for yourself and your employees or blog contributors.
+- Unlimited email hosting so you can create professional email addresses for yourself and your employees

 - Spam filters, because who wants spam?

-- Automatic site backups to protect your site files as your website evolves and grows.
+- Automatic site backups to protect your site files as your website evolves and grows

 How Much Does A Website Cost?